pergravgaard/spring-boot-data/README.md

 We'll show how to run your application.
 For more information visit https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-running-your-application.html

+Since there is no dependency on any HTTP server, the application will just exit immediately.

 ## From your favorite IDE

-Just run/debug the class ExampleApplication
+Just run/debug the class ExampleApplication or ExampleDevApplication depending on environment.

 ## From Gradle Plugin

-Just execute `gradle bootRun`
+Just execute `gradle bootRun`.
+Will use class specified in gradle.properties.

 ## As packaged application